stvrontakis/knapsack-service/README.md

 On knapsack-server folder do:

-docker build -t knapsack-server . to build the server docker image
+docker build -t knapsack-server .

 On knapsack-client folder do:

-docker build -t knapsack0client . to build the client docker image
+docker build -t knapsack-client .

 To run the server on a local container do: